Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Introduction

-In the experiment, when mathematical notions were given as a seed, we verified whether important properties about them could be rediscovered in our framework.
-More specifically, we focused a few topological notions which are defined only by notions in Mathlib\footnote{\url{https://github.com/leanprover-community/mathlib4}}, Lean's mathematical library, but not included in Mathlib.
+In our experiment, when mathematical notions were given as seeds, we verified whether important properties about them could be rediscovered in our framework.
+More specifically, we focused on a few topological notions which are defined only by notions in Mathlib\footnote{\url{https://github.com/leanprover-community/mathlib4}}, Lean's mathematical library, but not included in Mathlib.
 We generated theorems about these notions using our framework.
-As a result, we found that our framework rediscovered important theorems about these notions published in mathematical papers.
-Moreover, we verified that the in-context learning of proof strategies works: A theorem, which cannot be proved without context by LLMs even in natural language, was proved with context generated by our framework.
+As a result, we found that our framework rediscovered an important theorem about these notions that had been published in mathematical papers, which was not found in the simpler framework without separating the Conjecturer and Prover.
+Moreover, we verified that the in-context learning of proof strategies works within our framework: The important theorem, which cannot be proved without context by LLMs even in natural language, was proved with the generated context.

 In summary, the contributions of this paper are as follows.
-First, we proposed Conjecture and Proof Loop, a pipeline for automatically generating mathematical conjectures and proving them in Lean 4 format.
-Second, we demonstrated that our framework can rediscover a research-level theorem.
-Third, we verified that the proof ability of LLMs can be improved by in-context learning, when the verified proofs generated by LLMs itself are given as context.
+First, we propose the Conjecturing-Proving Loop, a pipeline for automatically generating mathematical conjectures and proving them in Lean 4 format.
+Second, we demonstrated theoretically and experimentally that our framework enables automatic discovery of hard-to-prove theorems.
+Third, we verified that the proving ability of LLMs can be improved by in-context learning, when the verified proofs generated by LLMs themselves before the statement of a target theorem is provided are given as context.

 \ifCPP Our work also suggests the potential for automatic expansion of formal mathematics libraries using AI.
 Formalized mathematics is only a part of mathematics expressed in natural language, and expanding formal libraries, such as Mathlib, is crucial for verifying and automating mathematics.
 On the other hand, the set of propositions that should be included in the library may not always be obtainable in natural language.
 Our framework can generate propositions about given notions while learning them. \fi